 Laundering requirements for contaminated laundry (reusable gowns and towels) that have been soiled with blood or other potentially infectious materials or may contain sharps must be handled according to Cal/OSHA BBP standards: The employer shall ensure that employees who have contact with contaminated […]

 An exposure control plan must include a detailed schedule of implementation as follows: 1.
 Hepatitis B Vaccination records for all Category I (high risk) & Category II (medium risk) employees (see previous section) 2.
 Post-exposure procedures a.
-The employee must stop what s/he is doing and administer first aid […]
+The employee must stop what s/he is doing […]

 Non-compliance with the DBC’s Minimum Standards for Infection Control, OSHA’s Bloodborne Pathogen Standard, and Globally Harmonized System for Hazard Communication, or CAL/OSHA’s Aerosol Transmissible Disease Standard could lead to cross-contamination, infections, and illness to the dental patient and/or the DHCP.
 Employees could contaminate their vehicles, […]